anyulled/conference-kata/workspace/adrs/0005-use-third_parties.md

-# 1. Record architecture decisions
+# 5. Use Third-Parties for non-business critical parts

 Date: 2024-01-15